lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     pair_style lj/cut 4.0
     read_data improved.min.data

-By visualizing the system (see Fig. fig:improved-min ADD FIGURE), you may have noticed that some atoms left their original region during minimization.
+By visualizing the system, you may have noticed that some atoms left their original region during minimization.
 To start the simulation from a clean slate, with only atoms of type 2 inside the cylinder and atoms of type 1 outside the